 A destination of naturally striking scenery and diverse terrains, Finland is an endlessly captivating destination for any traveller.
-From the vibrant, diverse city of Helsinki, which benefits from worldwide influences as well as its own rich cultural heritage, through to the untouched natural splendour of the Finnish forests and hilly wilderness of the Kainuu region, this country can never be explored thoroughly enough!
+If you decide to travel the vibrant, diverse city of Helsinki, you will get to enjoy benefits from worldwide influences as well as its own rich cultural heritage.
+The attractions don't end there though, as you will also get to venture through to the untouched natural splendour of the Finnish forests and hilly wilderness of the Kainuu region.
+It is safe to say this country can never be explored thoroughly enough!

 Due to its often freezing conditions and snow covered landscapes, the wildlife in Finland is unique to the country.
 The animals which live in this winter wonderland have all adapted to their surroundings, and whilst there are some animals you may already be familiar with, there are also a few which you may not have seen before!
 Some of the more famous Finnish animals include: